-You can include conanbuildinfo.cmake in your project's CMakeLists.txt to manage our requirements.
-The inclusion of conanbuildinfo.cmake doesn't alter the CMake environment at all, it just provides CONAN\ variables and some useful macros.
+We can include conanbuildinfo.cmake in our project's CMakeLists.txt to manage our requirements.
+The inclusion of conanbuildinfo.cmake doesn't alter cmake environment at all, it just provides CONAN\ variables and some useful macros.

 Global variables approach

 The simplest way to consume it would be to invoke the conan\basic\setup() macro, which will basically set global include directories, libraries directories, definitions, etc. so typically is enough to do: